Granulate/gprofiler/README.md

 ## attach-maps
 In this mode, gProfiler will automatically load a library based on [node-linux-perf module](https://github.com/mmarchini-oss/node-linux-perf) to all target NodeJS processes.
 This library enables `perf-pid.map` files generation in runtime, without requiring the app to be started with the `--perf-prof` flag, and from that point `perf` is able to symbolicate the compiled JavaScript functions, and we get JavaScript symbols properly.

-gProfiler usess the inspector protocol (documented [here](https://nodejs.org/en/docs/guides/debugging-getting-started/#enable-inspector)) to connect to target processes. gProfiler will send `SIGUSR1`, connect to the process and request to it load the library matching its NodeJS version (gProfiler comes built-in with arsenal of libraries for common NodeJS versions).
+gProfiler uses the inspector protocol (documented [here](https://nodejs.org/en/docs/guides/debugging-getting-started/#enable-inspector)) to connect to target processes. gProfiler will send `SIGUSR1`, connect to the process and request to it load the library matching its NodeJS version (gProfiler comes built-in with arsenal of libraries for common NodeJS versions).
 After the library is loaded, gProfiler invokes the `perf-pid.map` generation.
 This is done to all running NodeJS processes - those running before gProfiler started, and done starting during gProfiler's run.
 Upon stopping, gProfiler stops the functionality, so processes no longer continue to write those file.
 This requires the entrypoint of application to be CommonJS script.
 (Doesn't work for ES modules)

 ### System profiling options